EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstSimpleApp.md

 ![Image](https://github.com/EleanaGrimshaw/unity-basic-training/blob/master/Image%20Links/colorSpace.JPG?raw=true)

 * #### step 8 - create custom skybox
 In this step, we will learn how to create a custom skybox from an HDRI image and use it to replace Unity's default skybox.
+First we create a folder in our Assets called "Textures" which will store all the textures of our project.